 “Comparing home-eating and restaurant-buying, they have very different quantities,” says Oceania’s Nori Koizumi, who helps chefs source premium, sashimi-grade ingredients and looks after the company’s big clients – a list that includes Chris Lucas’s Kisumé, as well as Nobu, The Conservatory, and Silks and Koko at Crown. “[But for both] we only buy in quantities we can use, and because we stick to sashimi quality, our fish aren’t kept for long periods.
 So you know they’re fresh.”

 Koizumi and his team work with local fisheries to provide salmon, tuna, snapper, kingfish and more, while products such as toro (fatty tuna belly), sea urchin, scallops and crabs are imported from Tokyo’s Tsukiji fish market.

 “What’s different with our company is a lot of us here are Japanese,” Koizumi says.
 “Ever since we were born, we’ve been eating sushi and sashimi.
 We’re well-trained and we know what good sashimi quality is.”

-The online store also has a range of frozen seafood, and seafood platters that take the stress out of planning the dinner spread.
+The online store also has a range of frozen seafood, and platters that take the stress out of planning the seafood spread.

-Oceania Seafoods Select delivers to metropolitan Melbourne and can do next-day delivery.
-The delivery fee is $6.95 9 (or free for orders over $70 within 30 kilometres of the Melbourne CBD; free over $100 outside that radius).
+Oceania Seafoods Select delivers within two days in metropolitan Melbourne.
+The delivery fee is $8.95 (free for orders over $70 within 30 kilometres of the Melbourne CBD; free over $100 outside that radius).
 It also delivers to Geelong and Mornington Peninsula.